ricfehr3/github-template-test/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
-(to be implemented)
+Any helpful screenshots or videos

 **What version**
 - **Nightly**: If you downloaded the ROM you can provide either the ROM name, or the name of the zipfile